Sheffield Hallam University: Lifelong Learning Network

-Rankings and reputation
+Rankings and reputational issues

 In the National Student Survey, several subject areas at SHU have performed very well in terms of overall student satisfaction with their courses: for example, architecture and geography have both been placed first, and planning has been placed second.

 In the university league tables, Sheffield Hallam University was placed 47th out of 121 UK universities by The Guardian University Guide 2021; 65th out of 131 by The Times & Sunday Times Good University Guide 2020; and 67th out of 130 by the Complete University Guide 2021.
 In 2019, it ranked 485th among the universities around the world by SCImago Institutions Rankings.

 Hallam received a First Class award and was ranked 15th out of 151 universities in the People & Planet University League 2015 which assesses universities on their environmental credentials.
 In 2020, the university was awarded The Times and Sunday Times University of the Year award for teaching quality.

+In 2022, the university's vice-chancellor taken some pride in Laura Murphy's research into Uyghur forced labour in China, even though this might reduce the number of Chinese students at the university.
+In 2025, the university apologised to Murphy, after she had been told that she could not continue her research into human rights abuses in China.
+The instruction for Laura Murphy to halt her research came six months after the Sheffield Hallam university decided to abandon the planned report on the risk of Uyghur forced labour in the critical minerals supply chain, and return the funding associated with that research to the original grantor, Global Rights Compliance.
+UK counter-terrorism police subsequently commenced an investigation into the matter.
+On November 2025, it was announced that the foreign affairs select committee’s inquiry into review of UK-China relations was to be broadened after Sheffield Hallam University disclosures.